Aikhjarto/epgnotify/README.md

 Usage
 =====
-Simply run "php epgnotify.php".
+Simply run "php epgnotify.php" or "./epgnotify.php".
 Config is stored in ~/.epgconfig.ini (which is created and initialized with default values).
 It's good practice to run periodically with e.g. cron to get daily information.
-Just add the following line to 'crontab -e' 0 0 * * * php /path/to/epgnotify.php
+Just add the following line to 'crontab -e' 0 0 * * * /usr/local/bin/epgnotify.php

 What it does in detail
 ======================